berrak/mcu_c_code_styleguide/README.md

 ### Always use <stdint.h> defined integer types

 Include `<stdint.h>` in the top header file.
-The compiler will with these types, always generate the expected variable sizes regardless of used micro controller (mcu).
-Get in the habit to use the same `type` in code, unless required by register requirements or use of a negative integer.
-Consider integer range, size and decide which `type` to prefer.
-Being consistent in code helps maintenance and any errors are easier to find.
-For literals, long L, l and unsigned long UL, ul are added after a constant (e.g. `0x0024UL`) and is of 8 bytes length.
+The compiler will, with these types, always generate the expected variable sizes regardless of the used microcontrollers (MCU).
+Get in the habit of using the same `type` in code unless required by register requirements or using a negative integer.
+Consider integer range and size and decide which `type` to prefer.
+Consistent code helps maintenance, and errors are easier to find.
+For literals, long L, l, and unsigned long UL, ul is added after a constant (e.g. `0x0024UL`) and is 8 bytes in length.

 | <stdint.h> types | range | size |
 | -----------|-------|------|
 | uint8_t | 0 to 255 | 1 byte |